 If you are keeping complicated items in your restaurant menu, it can have the ability to slow down your kitchen staff’s productivity during high rush hours.
 For example, during the lunch or dinner rush, if you have a dish that needs approximately 45 minutes to be prepared and serves, it can not only bog down your kitchen staff but also slow down the entire kitchen operations.
 Hence, try and keep dishes which are easy to prepare and can be served exquisitely, in the simplest way possible.

-6. Try And Keep Items That Are Prepared With The Same Ingredients
+6. Try And Keep Items Prepared With The Same Ingredients

 If you keep items in your restaurant menu with the same ingredients, it will reduce the scope of spoilage of ingredients in your kitchen.
-Taking steps that will reduce your kitchen waste is very important since neglecting it can increase the overall cost in your restaurant.
-Hence, while forecasting your menu, why don’t you use ingredients which can be used in various dished.
-For example, if you are selling lettuce or spinach, try and offer a main course, a salad and an appetizer that can be made with the help of the same ingredients.
+Taking steps that will reduce your kitchen waste is very important since neglecting it can increase the overall restaurant cost.
+Hence, while forecasting your menu, use ingredients used in multiple dishes.
+For example, if you are selling lettuce or spinach, try and offer a main course, a salad and an appetizer that include the same ingredients.

 7. Limiting the Restaurant Menu Can Be A Great Option